skyrim-multiplayer/skymp/docs/docs_server_configuration_reference.md

 ## offlineMode

-Boolean variable, that shows, is server in "offline mode" (server allows clients to connect with any username they choose).
+The boolean variable shows is server in "offline mode" or not (the server allows clients to connect with any profile id they choose).
-Client must send his `"profileId"`.
+Users need to specify `"profileId"` in their `skymp5-settings.txt`.

 ```json5
 {